robmasocco/AOS-TAG/ideas.md

 # TODO LIST

 - Signals, interrupts, preemption and the like checks against deadlocks and similar problems.
 Remember that wait queues functions return *-ERESTARTSYS* when a signal was delivered.
 See our little golden screenshot from our course materials to know how signals work (and remember: they're usermode shit, you just return -EINTR).
-- Check TSO compliance everywhere, add memory fences where needed.
-- Check against false cache sharing everywhere.
-Remember that one of our cache lines is 64-bytes long.
 - Anything still marked as TODO here.
 - Load and unload scripts, that handle *insmod*, *rmmod* and possibly compilation accordingly.